Sadat75/image2story/README.md

 ## Story Teller
-Introduction
-Story Teller is a web-based application that transforms uploaded images into captivating stories.
+A web-based application that transforms uploaded images into captivating stories.
 Utilizing advanced AI models, the application generates a short story based on the content of the image and converts the text into speech.
 This project combines image-to-text, text generation, and text-to-speech technologies to create an interactive and engaging user experience.

 ## Features
 Image Upload: Users can upload an image to the application.